 - The plastic tray provides a base for each tile to rest on.

 - There's no waiting for mortar to dry.

 - No mortar, but you still have to grout the tile.

 - Numerous complaints about cracking floating tile floors because of the spaces within the plastic base tray.
-Most of the complaints about floating tile floors' cracking seems to involve very heavy objects, such as refrigerators.
+Most of the complaints about floating tile floors' cracking seem to involve very heavy objects, such as refrigerators.
 Some tilers, however, report cracking even from walking across the material.

 - You cannot cut thin strips of floating tile.
 Strips less than about 3 inches are not stable.